Sakeeb91/scribemed/docs/issues/0006-health-check-enhancements.md

 - Implement result caching with TTL
 - Add configuration options

+## Implementation Approach

+To close this issue we will evolve the `@scribemed/health` package rather than sprinkling bespoke logic in every service.
+The work will land in the following layers:

+1. **Configuration primitives** – introduce typed options that can be hydrated from environment variables so every service can tune thresholds, cache TTLs, and timeouts without code changes.
+2. **Execution pipeline** – normalize every health check definition, enforce per-check timeouts, and add short-lived caching to keep expensive checks from overwhelming shared dependencies.
+3. **Observability hooks** – emit structured logs, expose Prometheus metrics, and annotate every response with timing metadata so operators can trace slow or failing checks quickly.
+4. **Resilience patterns** – provide circuit breakers and dependency aggregation helpers (for downstream services) so issues in a single subsystem do not cascade through the platform.
+5. **Graceful degradation** – allow non-critical checks to downgrade overall status to `degraded` instead of `unhealthy`, improving rollout safety in partial outage scenarios.

+Each enhancement will ship with targeted tests and documentation updates to keep the health contract stable across the monorepo.

 ### Phase 2: Metrics Integration (2-3 days)

 - Add Prometheus metrics export